Saucony Peregrine 16 trail running shoe review 2026

 Overall, the Saucony Peregrine rates very high across all the primary features of a trail running shoe.
 For now, I crown the Peregrine the best trail running shoe for hiking.
 You can’t find a more comfortable, supportive, stable, protective, and high traction trail running shoe.

-Top competitors to the Saucony Peregrine 16
+Best alternatives to the Saucony Peregrine 16

 Image placeholder